 But my doctor told me to lose X pounds ‘for my health’

-While temporary weight loss may result in changes to blood sugar control, cardiovascular markers, etc. very few studies have looked at how this impacts risk, and – was it the behaviour of eating more vegetables, or moving more that precipitated lower risk?
+While temporary weight loss may result in changes to blood sugar control, cardiovascular markers, etc. very few studies have looked at how this impacts risk.
+Was it the behaviour of eating more vegetables, or moving more that precipitated lower risk?
 Or was it the weight loss?
-A little tough to tell when studies don’t look at long term outcomes AND that diets fail – meaning that the 5% of people that maintain the weight loss aren’t often enough of a sample size to really understand the results.
+A little tough to tell when studies don’t look at long term outcomes AND that diets fail.
+Meaning that the 5% of people that maintain the weight loss aren’t often enough of a sample size to really understand the results.

 The fact is: we have NO good way to ensure long term weight loss in the majority of the population.
 BUT – what if we were to shape positive health behaviours that are ALSO associated with those changes to blood sugar control, cardiovascular markers, etc.?
 Would we have health benefits?
 And COULD they be long lasting?
 Yes – absolutely.
+Could weight change?
+There’s a possibility – but hey – if it doesn’t – look at all the other AMAZING benefits of positive health behaviour change.
 In fact, in a recent meta-analysis and systematic review (looking at multiple studies), they compared weight neutral health interventions to weight loss interventions.
 And guess what.
 They performed EQUALLY as well – WITHOUT THE RISKS dieting has. (see below).

 “But there’s no harm in trying”